bibekmain/StaffTrackr-CLI/README.md

 ## Usage
 Navigate through the main menu by using the arrow keys and select the action you want to perform.
+Access the usage video through [this](https://drive.google.com/file/d/1SDnMxyzD2Cn8nL9TLmJWDIKQhK3AlyMD/view?usp=sharing) link.

 ### Usage Tutorial:
 ![A GIF showing how to use Staff Trackr CLI](https://github.com/bibekmain/StaffTrackr-CLI/blob/main/assets/EmployeeTracker.gif?raw=true)